KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 - **The Primordial Waters (♾ Khaon — Latent):**
   The Chaos or Deep preceding all structure—**Potentiality (⚐)** in its unbounded state, the Aionic stillness perceived through the lens of Motive Infinity.
-  These Waters are the primal substrate—Tiamat, Nun, or Narayana’s Ocean—containing every latent form.
+  These Waters are the primal substrate—Tiamat, Nun, or Narayana's Ocean—containing every latent form.

 - **The Stirring / The Pulse (〄 Zenet / Motive Infinity):**
   The first motion within stillness — not yet Soul, not yet Mind.